 The downside to rolling out long options is that the roll will most likely cost money and, therefore, increase the original trade risk.
 The risk is still defined, but the additional debit will create a higher potential maximum loss and require the underlying stock to move more to exceed the break-even point.

 Hedging a long strangle may be a proactive way to help retain some profits if the stock has moved sharply early in the expiration period while minimizing the overall risk of the position.
 Long strangles need a sustained move in one direction to realize a profit.
 However, stocks can move quickly and retrace, leaving a once profitable position worthless.

 If the underlying stock moves up or down toward one of the long options, an investor may choose to hedge against a future move back in the opposite direction of the initial move.
 If the underlying asset moves up, an investor may choose to roll up the long put option.
 Conversely, if the underlying asset moves down, the long call could be rolled down to a lower strike.

 For example, if a $10 wide long strangle is purchased on a $100 stock for $5.00, and the stock immediately moves sharply up above the $105 long call, one way to hedge the position would be to sell-to-close (STC) the $95 put and buy-to-open (BTO) a put at a higher strike price.
-This would tighten the payoff diagram to look more like a strangle.
-Because strangles are purchased out-of-the-money to begin with, hedging strangles in this way may be too costly and requires a significant move for future profits.
+This would tighten the payoff diagram.
+Because strangles are purchased out-of-the-money, hedging strangles in this way may be too costly and requires a significant move for future profits.
 However, this hedging technique will keep the risk defined without limiting the position’s upside profit potential.